arian-lrd/space-raid/README.md

-# Space Raid
+# Alien Invasion
+This repository will contain the code I wrote for my simple python game which I like to call "Space Raid". <br />
-A game inspired by "River Raid" from "Atari 2600" <br />
+A game inspired by "River Raid & "Space Raid" from "Atari 2600" which I used to play as a kid. <br />
-I used to play this game as a kid.
-So I was very interested in making a similar game using my programming knowledge.
+Since I used to play this game as a kid.
+So I was very interested in making a similar game using my programming knowledge. <br />
+Youtube link to the demo: https://youtu.be/vjRvryA7hCU

 ## Background & Notes
 space_raid was my first proper programing project, with Python, the first programming language I started experimenting with. <br />

 After 1 month of consuming pyhton knwoledge I decided to do something more ambitiouss than some easy practices. <br />
 So I took one of the practices that interested me the most, "alien-invasion" skeleton practice from the "Python crash course" book, worked on it for 100 hours and turned it into the final version that I'm posting here. <br />
-This repository will contain most of the code I wrote for my simple python game which I like to call "Space Raid".

 In the duration of coding this project I spent many hours reading documentations, asking questions online namely on Stack Overflow, re-reading